V4Fire/Client/src/components/base/b-virtual-scroll/README.md

     N -- True --> P["performRender()"]
 ```

+### Difference between ComponentItem with type `item` and `separator`

+The component allows rendering two types of components:

+- `item` - Main component (main content).
+- `separator` - Other components, such as dividers or separators.

+There is no significant difference between them, except that they are treated differently in fields like `itemsTillEnd` in the `VirtualScrollState`.
+As the name suggests, the `itemsTillEnd` property only considers components with the `item` type, while `childTillEnd` considers components with both `item` and `separator` types.

+The distinction between `item` and `separator` types is mainly used for calculating certain properties based on the type of components present in the `VirtualScrollState`, such as the number of items till the end of the scroll.

 ### Overriding in Child Layers

 The main use case for overriding in child layers is to modify the default behavior of functions or methods.